 In 2005, I relocated to China in search of my roots.
 Instead I have travelled further inland crossing the Loess Plateau to places ranging from the birthplace of the Communist revolution to China’s Little Mecca and oasis towns in Xinjiang Uyghur Autonomous Region.

-I am interested in the little things that make up China beyond the stereotyped impression of temples, skyscrapers and the Great Wall.
+I am interested in the little things that make up China beyond the cultural clichés of temples, skyscrapers and the Great Wall.
 Just as I am also exploring my own identity as an overseas-born Chinese, I try to reconcile the real China with the China in my mind.
 This is my photographic journey to locate traces of its character in defining nondescript details, oftentimes a haphazard metamorphosis of its past towards piecemeal modernization.